Photonoid/CS-210/Deques and Randomized Queues/README.txt

-The purpose of this project is to implement elementary data structures using arrays and linked lists, and to introduce you to generics and iterators.
+The purpose of this project is to implement elementary data structures using arrays and linked lists, and introduce to generics and iterators.